He's an Ironman. COVID-19 nearly killed him

 Over time, the girl could see her father’s progress — first his intubation was gone, then a large nasal cannula, and the feeding tube.

-After discharge, O'Donnell's sister-in-law drove him home.
+After discharge, O’Donnell’s sister drove him home.
 Father, mother and daughter embraced for the first time in a long time on their driveway.
 The tiger germs were gone.

 Treatment had been frightening and complicated.
 Twice, O’Donnell had to be reintubated — the first time when his breathing tube clogged, and the second when he coughed so hard he forced it out of his throat.
 He needed periodic dialysis for his kidneys, and suffered internal bleeding because of anti-clotting medication.